DoctorLogicProduct/dltest/_posts/2019-02-26-ContentMarketing.md

 tags:
 - content-marketing
 post_intro: With 1 in 20 Google searches being health related, it’s no wonder healthcare providers are implementing content marketing into their marketing strategies.
-This direction has proven to be the right approach to target ideal patients, build brand awareness and boost traffic to your website.
 post_image: "/uploads/Content Marketing.png"
 post_highlight: With 1 in 20 Google searches being health related, it’s no wonder healthcare providers are implementing content marketing into their marketing strategies.
-  This direction has proven to be the right approach to target ideal patients, build brand awareness and boost traffic to your website.
 post_type:
 - blog
 product: